believer/willcodefor.beer/posts/exact-time-of-a-git-commit.md

   - til
   - topic/git
 layout: layouts/post.njk
-modified: '2022-02-28'
+modified: '2022-03-11'
-modifiedDateTime: '2022-02-28 10:09'
+modifiedDateTime: '2022-03-11 15:10'
 created: '2022-02-24'
 createdDateTime: '2022-02-24 09:22'
 ---

-Yesterday I was combining my blog and TIL posts and I wanted to find out the exact time of a git commit.
+Yesterday I was combining my blog and <dfn><abbr title="Today I Learned">TIL</abbr></dfn> posts and I wanted to find out the exact time of a git commit.
 It turns out that it's really easy.
 If you hover the date of a commit in GitHub, you'll see the full date and time.

 ![exact-commit-time](/assets/exact-commit-time.png)